-- You must have the BEE Network Administrator set up your machine.
+You must have the BEE Network Administrator registered and set up your machine.

-- You must have Symantec Antivirus running and configured correctly.
-The Network Admininistrator can set this up.
+You must have approved antivirus running and configured correctly.
+The DCA can help with this.

 Your Own Web Page(s)

-You can create a web page for yourself on your STAK drive.
+You can create a personal web page on your Engineering file share.
 To do this, see the College of Engineering support pages at computing.

 You will not be able to install software on a BEE computer without authorization of the BEE network administrator.
-If you have legitimate need to install legitimate software, contact Randy Thorp for permissions and instructions.
+If you have legitimate need for the software on that system, contact Randy Thorp to install the software.

 Using the BEE Color Printer and Large Format Printer

-Student access to the BEE Color Laser Printer is available if authorized by your faculty advisor.
+Student access to the BEE Color Laser Printer is available via the “Guest” computer in Gilmore 116.
+There is a charge of $.10 a page for personal printing.access to the BEE Color Laser Printer is available if authorized by your faculty advisor.
 An authorization form is available.

 The Large Format printer can be used for the creation of posters for professional presentations.
 It is accessible through the "Guest" computer located in 116 Gilmore Hall.

 Students requesting that the BEE Office print their poster must follow these instructions: